petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ### Challenge 2: Tooling fragmentation

+It's important to use the right tool for the job, but in order to achieve single button reproducibility all tools need to somehow be tied together.

 ### Challenge 3: Dependency management

-### Challenge 4: Bridging the interactive--batch chasm
+### Challenge 4: Bridging the interactive--batch divide

 When someone creates, for example, a figure that they like.
 They will naturally assume they're done, i.e.,